EarthEngineering/docker-earth-quickstart/README.md

   trontools/quickstart
 ```

-If `accounts-data/accounts.json` exists, Tron Quickstart will use it each time it runs.
+If `accounts-data/accounts.json` exists, Earth Quickstart will use it each time it runs.
 If you need specific addresses, you can edit `accounts.json`, put your own private keys in the `privateKeys` array, and run the container.

 #### Logging